Posted on: November 21, 2021 Posted by: Nabeel Rashid Comments: 1

 ACCORDING TO THE AUTHOR PUTRI MARCELIANA ARYANTO FROM INDONESIA:

 It’s cendol time!
 If you know boba ice, it’s just the same as this cendol ice.
 The cendol is made from rice flour and colored.
-The shape of cendol is different from boba.
+The shape of the cendol is different from the boba.
 It’s like a fat spaghetti but the texture must be the same as boba as well.
 Add some spoon of cendol, ice, liquid brown sugar, and coconut milk.
-Bet you have already known how it taste.
+Bet you have already known how it tastes.
 That’s right!
 Sweet!

 As a tropical country, Indonesia has so many tea plantations.
-And Indonesia has many different kind of tea as well.
+And Indonesia has many different kinds of tea as well.
 That’s why the taste of this golden water called ice tea has the authentic taste of Indonesia with its freshness!

 1 people reacted on this